 Impact of granular pricing

 Personalized pricing has the potential of doubling revenue over a single optimal price.
-At the same time adopting a pricing optimization model that optimizes price at an individual level is a major risk.
+At the same time adopting a pricing optimization model that optimizes price at an individual level has major risks.
 After all, how do you get customers to pay a different price for the same product without alienating them?

 However, there are cases where customers will tolerate personal pricing when the pricing differences can be explained based on usage, packaging of features and/or service levels.
 Low introductory prices are well understood and the price increases on renewals from low introductory prices are reasonably well received.
 Promotional pricing discounts are almost universally used.
 In addition, customers are fairly tolerant of pricing for different demographic groups such as students, senior citizens, etc

 Other factors that influence whether or not personalized pricing is a good fit include the amount of transparency around pricing.
 Carefully managing different channels as well ensuring that a subscriber is offered only one price at a time is a must.

 In particular, magazine subscriptions and other media renewal products is a perfect candidate for personalized pricing.

 The rewards of personal pricing are significant and can include up to 100% in increased revenue.

 The chart above depicts a simple demand curve.
 (Most demand curves are much more concave.)
 The demand for the product is 500 units for the price of $500, is zero at $1000, and increases to 1000 units at $0 price.
 For this demand curve the price that optimizes the revenue is $500 with a demand of 500, netting total revenue of $250,000.
 It is easy to see that if we reduce or increase the price the total revenue would decrease.
 If we were to use the single price of $700, the demand would drop to 300, and the total realized revenue to $210,000.